menu

 Compared to the rest of the country, citizens of Cedar Valley spend much less time in their cars: on average, their commute to work is only 0.00 minutes.
 This also means that noise and pollution levels in the town are less than they would otherwise be.

-As is often the case in a small town, Cedar Valley doesn't have a public transportation system that people use for their commute.
+Cedar Valley is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics